Hollywood Reportedly Hates ‘CHiPs’ Stars Kristen Bell & Dax Shepard: Here’s Why

 “Kristen and I watch a ton of Dateline,” explained Shepard.
 “And they always kind of bust the dude or the woman by going through their computer history and finding out that that they actually found out how to get away with murder.”

-Consequently, Dax confessed that by searching “how to get away with killing my husband” in Kristen’s phone, he put it in her history.
+Consequently, Dax confessed that by searching “how to get away with killing my husband” on Kristen’s phone, he put it in her history.

-In addition to the murder story, Shephard revealed that when he was directing Bell in CHiPs, they disagreed on the subject of her breasts, reported E News.
+In addition to the murder story, Shephard revealed that when he was directing Bell in CHiPs, they disagreed on the subject of her breasts, reported E!
+News.

 Dax plays California Highway Patrol Officer Jon Baker in CHiPs, while Kristen portrays his trophy wife in the comedy movie.
 The film was adapted from the popular TV series.